Find Trade Colleges

 $24,179 Avg Student Debt

 With a ranking of #9, Clark College did quite well on this year’s most popular schools for trade school students working on their bachelor’s degree.
-Vancouver, Washington is the setting for this medium-sized institution of higher learning.
-The public school handed out bachelor’s degrees to 71 students in 2021-2022.
+Clark College is a medium-sized public school situated in Vancouver, Washington.
+It awarded 71 bachelor’s degrees in 2021-2022.

 You may have the opportunity to take online classes at Clark College.
 To give an idea of how popular online courses are at the school, 91% of undergraduates took at least one course online in 2020-2021.